JAS-315/JAS-315.github.io/projects/dataplant.md

   - Mining
   - Clustering
   - Classification
-summary: A project in three parts: data visualisation and preprocessing, clustering, and classification.
+summary: A project in three parts, including data visualisation and preprocessing, clustering, and classification.
 ---

 There were quicte a few steps to this project.
 The first section addresses data visualisation and pre-processing.
 I started by finding the centrality and dispersion measurements, as well as the number of missing values per attribute (not pictured).
 I then produced histograms for each attribute.